anthony-mills/scubabrain/README.md

 ## Project Intro

-This project is a scuba diving related calculator tool.
-Allowing divers to easily find the maximum operating depth (MOD) and other attributes of various oxygen enriched gases.
+This project is a calculator tool aimed at helping scuba divers find the optimum enriched air mix for their dive plan.
+The application is built using the [Ionic Framework](http://ionicframework.com/).

 ## Is it just Nitrox calculations?

-No over time the vision is to have all collected sorts of scuba related caclulations.
+No over time the vision is to have all collected sorts of scuba related calculations.

 ## Backstory